 - This is because the company believes that skills can be taught while cultural fit is difficult to achieve.

-- The characteristic, the company’s general manager for marketing and HR, said has meant that it could spot opportunity where no one else does.
+- The characteristic, the company’s general manager for marketing and HR, said has meant that it could spot opportunities where no one else does.

 Because as Rikus Blomerus, general manager for marketing and HR at Webuycars, says: “It’s about finding the right culture fit”.

-Blomerus said that a positive kind of person is who they aim to hire at Webuycars as that person will be more open to change, being trained and have a willingness to learn.
+Blomerus said that a positive kind of person is who they aim to hire at Webuycars as that person will be more open to change, being trained and having the willingness to learn.

 “We would say in an interview situation to paint a very negative picture about South Africa.
 And then we would ask the guy what he’s feeling.
 And that person says, “No, it’s not it’s not that bad’.”

-“So that’s that’s vital in our business is finding people that’s like minded instead of finding the skilled people.”
+“So that’s that’s vital in our business is finding people that are like-minded instead of finding the skilled people.”

 The company’s approach to hiring, Blomerus said, comes from its CEO Faan van der Walt who’s always insisted that the company doesn’t do things simply because other companies have always done it.

-Blomerus said the company has always looked optimistically at situations which has helped it spot opportunity where no one else saw it.
+Blomerus said the company has always looked optimistically at situations which have helped it spot opportunity where no one else saw it.